 So with Indian Pantry, we launched nine products of Indian spices and simmering sauces, and they’re prepared in small batches.
 I was doing some R&D on how to launch, and there were already so many small businesses at Coho with a retail lineup so I started talking to them.

 I was doing some R&D on how to launch, and there were already so many small businesses at Coho with a retail lineup so I started talking to them.

 Coho: How did you get the idea to do a retail line up for Indian Pantry?

-I was seeing a lot of what other people were doing, and I realized I could do a regional line up for Indian products.
+I was seeing a lot of what other people were doing, and I realized I could do a regional line up for Indian products that also channels the spirit of Indian street food favourites that I came to know and love so much from my Indian home.
 So I started asking a bunch of questions to Asha from Kula Kitchen and Jordan from Sriracha Revolver, and they were both already selling their products in multiple stores.